soyalbanisgil/soyalbanisgil/README.md

 # Hi there I'm Karen Gil👋
-I am a React.js Developer
+I'm a self taught front-end developer.

 ## I'm currently working on...
-> Rebuilding my portfolio
+> Rebuilding my portfolio and create some personal projects

-> Creating a personal library of reusable components in React.js

 ## I'm currently learning...
-> React Native
+> The requirements to make the transition to full stack developer

 ## My Hobbies
 📚 Reading a lot of fiction books </br>